foopgp/bash-libs/man/bl-pgpid.1.md

 mrz_to_u4

-:   Convert the Machine Readable Zone of an icao9303 passport to its u4
+:   Calculate and output a pgpid u4 identifier from the Machine Readable
-    identifier.
+    Zone of an icao9303 passport.

 gen_u4